311crimemap/nuisancemaps/api/README.md

 #### Liquibase Gotchas

+* Ensure Spring is running without error: liquibase takes migrations from `/target`, which Spring compiles/copy.
+On an error, liquibase won't copy, and so won't detect a new migration.
 * Make sure `liquibase:update` is run in the correct context (e.g. docker hostnames?)
 * `liquibase:update` will run off `target/classes/eb/changelogs` copied files.
 * Consider the generated output diff (`generated_changelog.sql`) as a temp file and don't include in a migration.